sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 An [enterprise](https://csrc.nist.gov/glossary/term/enterprise){:target="_blank"} means an organization with a defined mission/goal and a defined boundary, using information systems to execute that mission, and with responsibility for managing its own risks and performance.

 I personally understand information systems security as a combination of both cyber security and information security.
-The NIST definition for information systems does not directly mention whether non-technical systems (such as a file cabinet) are considered information systems or not.
-But some of the definitions that are on the internet describe an information system as a sociotechnical system.
-Even definitions for information systems do not cover paper-based non-technical methods directly, there is a significant portion of physical security and information classification integrated into information systems security.
+To my understanding, the NIST definition for information systems identifies both technical and non-technical systems (such as a file cabinet) as information systems.
+But some of the definitions that are on the internet describe an information system as a system based on computer technology.
+Even though there are contradictions in between definitions, there is a significant amount of physical security and information classification integrated into information systems security.
 The image below describes how I see these relationships.

 A side note: CISO is one of the highest roles assigned to the enterprise information security architecture within an organisation.
 The CISO handbook, written by cio.gov, mentions that security of both information and information systems is a responsibility of the CISO.
 It also mentions that a CISO should use standards such as FIPS 199.
-FIPS 199 covers both information (electronic or non-electronic) and information systems.
+FIPS 199 covers both information (electronic and non-electronic) and information systems.
 Consequently, I believe that understanding information systems security as a combination of both information security and cyber security is the correct method. [[CISO Guidebook](https://www.cio.gov/resources/ciso-handbook), [FIPS 199](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.199.pdf)]

 ![_config.yml]({{ site.baseurl }}/images/cyber-security-and-information-security.png)